jrauch97/Interactive-Lab-Hub/Lab 2/README.md

 **Take a video of your PiClock.**

-The user is able to change the color of the clock to a random color by pressing the button.
+The user is able to change the color of the clock to a random color by pressing the button (video is clock.mov).

 <video width="320" height="240" controls>
   <source src="clock.mov" type="video/mov">